g1BSsQ/device-os-lab/README.md

 ## Contributing

-We welcome contributions to the Particle Device OS Firmware!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to submit pull requests and contribute to the project.
+We welcome contributions from the community!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.
+Make sure to follow the [Style Guide](STYLE_GUIDE.md) and use meaningful commit messages as described in the contribution guidelines.

 # Resources